ArsenyMironov/Smilei_ionization/doc/Sphinx/Use/namelist.rst

   Interpolation order, defines particle shape function:

+  * ``1``  : 2 points stencil in r with Ruyten correction, 3 points stencil in x.
+Supported only in AM geometry.
   * ``2``  : 3 points stencil, supported in all configurations.
   * ``4``  : 5 points stencil, not supported in vectorized 2D geometry.

+  The Ruyten correction is the scheme described bu equation 4.2 in `this paper <https://www.sciencedirect.com/science/article/abs/pii/S0021999183710703>`_ .
+  It allows for a more accurate description on axis at the cost of a higher statistic noise so it often requires the use of more macro-particles.

 .. py:data:: interpolator